jmersonuo/jmersonuo.github.io/Activities/ScaleAndLayout.md

 ### VII.
 Extra challenge

+A. Change the locations
+Change the locations in the geojon to other points by setting different coordinates.
+Can you use points in Portland instead?
+To reuse the code we have, please keep the icon types to: music, theatre, bicycle, or bar.

+B. Embed your map in a boostrap layout instead
 1. If you are interested in trying a Bootstrap template, check out the templates at [https://www.w3schools.com/bootstrap/bootstrap_theme_me.asp](https://www.w3schools.com/bootstrap/bootstrap_theme_me.asp)

 2. Go through the following sections of the bootstrap 4 tutorial. [https://www.w3schools.com/bootstrap4/bootstrap_get_started.asp](https://www.w3schools.com/bootstrap4/bootstrap_get_started.asp)